wdkawesome/1project/README.md

 1. Open a terminal window
 1. Navigate to the directory where you want to create the virtual environment.
 1. Enter the following command to create a new virtual environment:"python3 -m venv [name of virtual environment]"
-1. ativate the virtual environment by running the following command: "source [name of virtual environment]/bin/activate
+1. activate the virtual environment by running the following command: "source [name of virtual environment]/bin/activate
 1. Navigate to the project server (you should see 'manage.py' as one of the files) and run the server: "python3 manage.py runserver"
 1. You will then be provided with a link - copy this into your browser and the website should be visible